-4.4.2.4 Real-Time Pricing Rules for Scheduling Ten Minute Resources
+4.4.2.4 Real-Time Pricing Rules for Scheduling Ten Minute Resources to meet load.

-RTD may commit and dispatch, for pricing purposes, Resources capable of starting and meeting Minimum Generation Levels within ten minutes ("eligible Resources") when necessary to meet load.
 Eligible Resources committed and dispatched by RTD for pricing purposes may be physically started through normal ISO operating processes.
 In the RTD cycle in which RTD commits and dispatches an eligible Resource, RTD will consider the Resource's start-up and incremental energy costs and will assume the Resource has a zero downward response rate for purposes of calculating ex ante Real-Time LBMPs pursuant to Section 17, Attachment B to this ISO Services Tariff.